Limited Time Offer:Up to 20% off Hello Interview Premium

 Recruiter / Hiring Manager Intro Call

-Your first conversation is a comprehensive 30-minute call with your recruiter or hiring manager.
-This isn't technical, but it carries significantly more weight at the staff level as they're evaluating your potential for organizational impact and technical leadership before investing in the extensive interview process.
+Your first conversation is a 30-minute call with your recruiter or hiring manager.
+No coding, but it carries real weight at the senior level.
+They're sizing up your potential for impact and technical leadership before the company invests in a full loop.

-The conversation covers your background with a focus on leadership experience, technical depth, and how your trajectory aligns with OpenAI's strategic technical needs.
-You'll definitely get asked why you want to work at OpenAI specifically, but at the staff level they're looking for evidence that you understand the broader implications of their work and can contribute to their technical strategy.
+The conversation covers your background with a focus on ownership, technical depth, and how your trajectory aligns with OpenAI's strategic technical needs.
+You'll definitely get asked why you want to work at OpenAI specifically, and at the senior level they're looking for evidence that you understand the broader implications of their work and can contribute to their technical direction.
 They want to see that you've thought deeply about AI safety, responsible development, and the unique challenges of building AGI.

 This round carries enormous weight as an initial screen.
-Beyond mission alignment, they're evaluating your communication skills and ability to articulate complex technical concepts to diverse audiences - a critical skill for staff engineers who regularly interface with researchers, executives, and external stakeholders.
+Beyond mission alignment, they're evaluating your communication skills and your ability to explain complex technical concepts to a mixed audience.
+That skill matters a lot for senior engineers, who end up working with researchers, executives, and external stakeholders on a regular basis.

 Spend time reading OpenAI's Charter and recent blog posts about AI safety before this call.
 Being able to reference specific aspects of their work or values shows you've done your homework and aren't just applying everywhere.